Mauricio Macri: 2015 Argentine general election

 Scioli did not participate in the first presidential debate, which was held with the other five candidates.
 When the ballotage was confirmed, Macri agreed to a debate with Scioli.
-Two debates were planned: one by the Argentina Debate NGO and another by TV news channel Todo Noticias.
+Two debates were planned: one by the Argentina Debate NGO and another by TV news channel Todo Noticias (TN).
 Macri preferred a single debate, and opted for the one organized by Argentina Debate.

 He criticized Scioli for negative campaigning by the FPV.
 Several politicians and FPV institutions had issued warnings about what might happen if Macri were elected president.
 According to Scioli, the campaign was intended to encourage public awareness.
 It was rumored that the campaign might have been suggested by Brazilian political consultant João Santana, who had organized a similar campaign in Brazil during the ballotage of Dilma Rousseff and Aécio Neves in the 2014 Brazilian general election.

 The ballotage was held on 22 November.
 Scioli conceded with 70 percent of the votes counted and provisional results of 53 and 47 percent.
 The gap between the candidates slowly narrowed over the next few hours, giving Macri a smaller margin of victory than most exit polls suggested.
 His election ended a dozen years of Kirchnerism in Argentina.

 For The Economist, this was the "end of populism."
 Macri's victory could transform his country and the region.

 Macri owed his victory to Córdoba, the second-largest province, swinging dramatically to support him; he carried the province by over 930,000 votes in the second round, far exceeding his nationwide margin of 680,600 votes.
 Buenos Aires also swung hard to Macri, giving its mayor over 64 percent of the vote in the second round.